BlueQuartzSoftware/simplnx/wrapping/python/docs/source/Writing_A_New_Python_Filter.rst

             """
             return 'FirstFilter'

-- **Default Tags Method:** This method returns all the tags that are used to match with this filter when searching.
-For example, if this filter has the tag *Foo* then any time *Foo* is searched in the Filter List, this filter will match and appear in the search results.
+- **Default Tags Method:** This method returns all the tags that are used to match this filter when searching.
+For example if this filter has the tag *Foo*, then any time *Foo* is searched in the Filter List, this filter will match and appear in the search results.
 The default tag for Python filters is *python*, but feel free to add more if needed.

     .. code-block:: python